I-70 Strangler: Initial suspects

-Another, more viable suspect was convicted serial killer Larry Eyler, who was found guilty of murdering 21 adolescents boys and young men in Indiana and Illinois, and was on death row at the time for the 1986 murder of 16-year-old Daniel Bridges.
+Another, more viable suspect was convicted serial killer Larry Eyler, who was found guilty of murdering 21 adolescent boys and young men in Indiana and Illinois, and was on death row at the time for the 1986 murder of 16-year-old Daniel Bridges.
 However, there were inconsistencies in the modus operandi of Eyler and that of the I-70 Strangler: Eyler's killings occurred over a year and he killed his victims with a knife, while the I-70 Strangler's victims were strangled over a period of 11 years.
 Nevertheless, both killers targeted homosexuals and dumped their bodies near interstate highways.
 As several victims were found near Richmond, Indiana, where Eyler's mother lived, it was suggested that the killings were linked to those of Eyler.
 While awaiting execution at the Pontiac Correctional Center, in November 1990, Eyler, with assistance of his lawyer, Kathleen Zellner, invited the Illinois and Indiana authorities to negotiate a plea deal: in exchange for commuting his sentence, he would provide information that would help solve more than 20 murders, which he alleged to have committed with the help of his lover, Robert Little, a professor at Indiana University.
 Prosecutors in seven of the nine counties agreed to the bargain, with the sole exception of Cook County, Illinois, where Eyler had been convicted of killing Bridges in 1986.
-Shortly there after, the Vermillion County Attorney's Office reopened its investigation into the murder of 23-year-old Steven Agan, who had been stabbed to death on December 19, 1982.
+Shortly thereafter, the Vermillion County Attorney's Office reopened its investigation into the murder of 23-year-old Steven Agan, who had been stabbed to death on December 19, 1982.
 Fearing new charges, on December 4, 1990, Eyler wrote a 17-page confession concerning the murder of Agan, which he claimed was committed with the help of Little.
 The prosecutors offered a plea deal, according to which Eyler would plead guilty and receive a 60-year sentence.
 Eyler agreed, and at his April 1991 trial, he became a key witness and testified against Little.
 However, no physical evidence was uncovered that implicated Little, who claimed that in December 1982, he had gone to visit his mother in Florida.
 After seven hours of deliberation, he was found not guilty by jury verdict, and Eyler's testimony was ruled inconclusive.
 Two days after his death on March 8, 1994, Eyler's lawyer announced at a press conference that his posthumous confession would be made public.
 In it, Eyler admitted that he had killed 21 young men between 1982 and 1984, four of which were committed with Little's knowledge or assistance.
 The list included John Roach and Daniel McNeive, but none of the I-70 Strangler's victims.
 Aside from these murders, Eyler remains a suspect in three other murders committed in Indiana, Kentucky and Wisconsin.